MiSTle-Dev/bl616debugdisplay/README.md

 # Primer 25k
 UART TX monitoring port is connected to USB-A positive pin.
+There is no UART RX monitoring port available.
 In order that BL616 can receive on uart console there are HW modifications needed:

 * Capacitor C22 need to be removed to avoid signal integrity issues.
 * USB-A negative pin need to to be connected to the now freed C22 landing pad signal side.
 By that an extra connection in between FPGA and BL616 MPU is established while the middle PMOD is still available for two Dualshock 2 gamepads or an retro D9 Joystick.